chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Data Retention

 The bulk of Chef Automate's data is stored by the ingest service and the compliance service.
-To configure how long these services store data, create a `.toml` file that contains the partial configuration below.
+To configure how long these services store data, create a TOML file that contains the partial configuration below.
 Uncomment and change settings as needed, then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 ```toml